 Our intergenerational program, GrandPals, invites students to exchange letters and drawings with our residents.

-The Salvation Army Aged Care continues to be guided by the State, Territory and Federal governments in relation to the COVID-19 vaccine rollout in Australia.
+The Salvation Army Aged Care continues to be guided by the State, Territory and Federal Governments and Public Health departments in relation to COVID-19 vaccinations.
 Information as it relates to our residents and staff is communicated as required.
-Further information about the COVID-19 vaccines can be found on the Federal Government’s COVID-19 website: https://www.health.gov.au/initiatives-and-programs/covid-19-vaccines
+Further information about the COVID-19 vaccines can be found on the Federal Government’s COVID-19 website.

 How You Can Help

 - If you are unwell, get tested for COVID-19 and self-isolate as directed